Horizontal inverse mean curvature flow in the Heisenberg group: Preliminaries

 The horizontal normal vector of smooth surfaces vanishes at some points, which are called characteristic points. \begin{definition} Let $M$ be a $C^{1}$ surface in $\mathbb{H}^{1}$, the set of the characteristic points is

-\end{definition} \begin{remark} For such characteristic points, the tangent hyperplane $T_{x}M$ coincides with the horizontal distribution. $\Sigma(M)$ is nowhere dense in $M$ and the 2-dimensional Hausdorff measure of $\Sigma(M)$ is equal to zero. \end{remark} In the regular part $M \setminus \Sigma(M)$, we can define the horizontal unit normal vector by (see e.g.\cite{DGN2004,RR2006})
+\end{definition} \begin{remark} If $x$ is a characteristic point of $M$, then the tangent hyperplane $T_{x}M$ coincides with the horizontal distribution $\mathsf{H}_{x} \mathbb{H}^{1}$. $\Sigma(M)$ is nowhere dense in $M$ and the 2-dimensional Hausdorff measure of $\Sigma(M)$ is equal to zero. \end{remark} In the regular part $M \setminus \Sigma(M)$, the horizontal unit normal vector is defined as (see e.g. \cite{DGN2004,RR2006})